 - See if the address (URL) for the site starts with “https://” instead of “http://.”
 Sites that use HTTPS (Secure Hyper Text Transfer Protocol) are encrypted, less likely to be hacked, and more likely to protect your privacy.

-- Evaluating Health Websites (National Network of Libraries of Medicine)
+- Digital Health Literacy (National Network of Libraries of Medicine)

 - How To Evaluate Health Information on the Internet: Questions and Answers (Office of Dietary Supplements)

 - En español: Evaluación de información sobre la salud (MedlinePlus)

 The Federal Trade Commission (FTC) has warned the public about fake online news sites.
 The site may look real, but is actually an advertisement.
 The site may use the logos of legitimate news organizations or similar names and web addresses.
 To get you to sign up for whatever they’re selling, they may describe an “investigation” into the effectiveness of the product.
 But everything is fake: there is no reporter, no news organization, and no investigation.
 Only the links to a sales site are real.
 Fake news sites have promoted questionable products, including acai berry for weight loss, work-at-home opportunities, and debt reduction plans.

 You should suspect that a news site may be fake if it: